-To be listed in the annual May Commencement, a student must meet the following criteria:
+To be listed in the annual Spring Commencement, a student must meet the following criteria:

 - Have a cumulative GPA of at least 3.00.

-- Students must file a “Graduation Application” form in the Registrar’s Office for the correct academic/commencement year of their expected graduation date by the posted deadline listed above.
-Questions regarding the Graduation Application should be directed to firstname.lastname@example.org If the expected graduation date must be moved to a new academic/commencement year, a new graduation application is required to be submitted by the next posted deadline.
+- Students must file a Degree Application with the Registrar’s Office for the correct academic/commencement year of their expected graduation date by the posted deadline listed above.
+Questions regarding the Degree Application should be directed to email@example.com.
+If the expected graduation date is moved to a new academic/commencement year due to a change in course plan, unfulfilled requirements, or a missed deadline, a new degree application is required to be submitted by the next posted deadline.

 - Will have completed all requirements for a degree by one of the following:

 - Have completed all degree requirements and graduated the previous December.